This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

 Criteria for Passing Confirmation

-- Completion of an acceptable oral presentation on progress within the research program to the Confirmation Panel.
+- completion of an acceptable oral presentation on progress within the research program to the Confirmation Panel; and

 (10) Students from non-English speaking backgrounds may also receive advice at this point on any concerns regarding their demonstrated ability levels in spoken and written English.

 - Head of School or nominee, or the School HDR Coordinator (Chair);

 - Co-Supervisor(s) (if available, but the Principal Supervisor is the minimum requirement);

 - A representative (who may be internal or external to the University) of the Student's disciplinary area nominated by the Principal Supervisor or Head of School;

 - Optionally, a person invited by the Student as an aide;